kingroryg/lprimeroo.github.io.old/photography.md

 I use a <a href="http://camera-wiki.org/wiki/Mamiya_M645" target="_blank">Mamiya M645</a>, which is a medium-format SLR film camera for my photography.
 Mamiya stopped making these in 1975.
 I use it with the Mamiya Sekor C 80mm f/2.8 and the Sekor C 75-150mm f/4.5 lenses.
 For films, I prefer using <a href="https://grainsandsuch.co/kodak-portra-400-35-120">Kodak Portra 400</a>, <a href="https://www.analog.cafe/r/kodak-ektar-100-film-review-59np">Kodak Ektar 100</a>, and <a href="https://www.shopmoment.com/reviews/ilford-hp5-400-film-review">Ilford HP5 400</a>.
 I don't like to edit my pictures in lightroom, photoshop, or any other crapware, to preserve the sanctity of film photography.
 I use a variety of film scanners from Noritsu, Nikon, and Epson (none of which I own).

-A film studio that I started with a friend: <a href='https://vadafilms.com'>Vada Films</a>

 ## Photo Gallery